Galla Placidia: Early life

+Residence with the Visigoths

 In the disturbances that followed the fall of Stilicho, wives and children of foederati living in the cities of Italy were killed.
 Most of the foederati, regarded as loyal to Stilicho, joined the forces of Alaric I, King of the Visigoths.
 Alaric led them to Rome and put it under siege, with minor interruptions, from autumn 408 to 24 August 410.
 Zosimus records that Placidia was within the city during the siege.
-When Serena was accused of conspiring with Alaric, "the whole senate therefore, with Placidia, uterine sister to the emperor, thought it proper that she should suffer death".
+When Serena was accused of conspiring with Alaric, the whole senate and Placidia sentenced her to death.

 Placidia was captured by Alaric before the fall of Rome, and accompanied the Visigoths from Italy to Gaul in 412.
 Their ruler Ataulf, having succeeded Alaric, entered an alliance with Honorius against Jovinus and Sebastianus, rival Western Roman emperors located in Gaul, and managed to defeat and execute both in 413.

-After the heads of Sebastianus and Jovinus arrived at Honorius' court in Ravenna in late August, to be forwarded for display among other usurpers on the walls of Carthage, relations between Ataulf and Honorius improved sufficiently for Ataulf to cement them by marrying Galla Placidia at Narbonne on 1 January 414.
+After this victory, Ataulf cemented his improved relations with Honorius by marrying Galla Placidia at Narbonne on 1 January 414.
 The nuptials were celebrated with high Roman festivities and magnificent gifts.
 Priscus Attalus gave the wedding speech, a classical epithalamium.
 The marriage was recorded by Hydatius and Jordanes, although the latter states that it was earlier, in 411 at Forum Livii (Forlì) (possibly a more informal event).

 Placidia and Ataulf had one son, Theodosius, born in Barcelona by the end of 414, but the child died early in the following year, eliminating an opportunity for a Romano-Visigothic line; years later the corpse was exhumed and reburied in the imperial mausoleum in Old St. Peter's Basilica, Rome.
-In Hispania, Ataulf imprudently accepted into his service a man identified as "Dubius" or "Eberwolf", a former follower of Sarus.
-Sarus had been a Germanic chieftain killed while fighting under Jovinus and Sebastianus, and his follower harbored a secret desire to avenge the death of his patron.
-In August/September, 415, in the palace at Barcelona, the man brought Ataulf's reign to a sudden end by killing him while he bathed.
+In August or September of 415, Ataulf was killed in Hispania.
+The assassin, a servant identified as "Dubius" or "Eberwolf", was avenging his former master Sarus the Goth, who had died fighting under Jovinus and Sebastianus.

 The Amali faction proceeded to proclaim Sigeric, a brother of Sarus, as the next king of the Visigoths.
-Sigeric killed Ataulf's six children from a former wife by taking them away from Sigesar, bishop of the Goths.
-Galla Placidia, Ataulf's widow, was forced to walk more than twelve miles on foot among the crowd of captives driven ahead of the mounted Sigeric.
+Ataulf's six children from a former marriage were killed, and his widow Galla Placidia was forced to walk more than twelve miles on foot among the crowd of captives driven ahead of the mounted Sigeric.
 After 7 days of ruling, Sigeric was assassinated and replaced with Wallia, Ataulf's relative.